 Studio photographers will appreciate that the Leica SL (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the SL and the A6300 have been discontinued, but can regularly be found used on ebay.
 The SL was replaced by the Leica SL2, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica SL Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the SL and A6300 can be found, respectively, in the Leica SL Manual (free pdf) or the online Sony A6300 Manual.